Making A Difference in Our County

 Agriculture and Natural Resources

-The Brantley County Extension Agriculture and Natural Resources program offers many services to local clientele.
-The program offers soil, water and plant analysis through the university’s laboratories, as well as in-office and on-site consultations on a wide array of issues.
-The Extension agent assists clients with issues such as pond management, lawn health and maintenance, gardening issues and strategies, forestry, horticulture, and livestock care and maintenance.
-UGA Extension agents play a vital role in the success of the agricultural industry through the distribution of university-based research for clientele to use on the farm or at home.
-Agriculture in Brantley County has an annual farm-gate income of $41 million.
+The Brantley County Cooperative Extension Agriculture and Natural Resources program offers many services to local clientele.
+The program offers soil, water and plant analysis through the university’s laboratories, as well as in-office and on- site consultations on a wide array of issues.
+The Extension agent assists clients with issues such as pond management, lawn health and maintenance, gardening issues and strategies, forestry, horticulture and livestock care and maintenance.
+UGA Extension agents play a vital role in the success of the agricultural industry through the distribution of university-based research for clientele to use on their farm or home.
+Agriculture in Brantley County has a farm gate value of $50 million annually.

 4-H Youth Development